 The playoffs have proven there’s more to winning than the 3-point shot

-There’s no denying that the 3-pointer has become the biggest weapon in the game, but teams can’t succeed if they don’t have other ways to attack too.
-The Bulls, Jazz, Spurs, Nets and Wizards also ranked in the top 10 in threes attempted per game this year, but you don’t see them playing right now.
+There’s no denying that the 3-pointer has become the biggest weapon in the game, but teams can’t succeed if they don’t have other ways to attack, too.
+The Bulls, Jazz, Spurs, Nets, and Wizards also ranked in the top 10 in threes attempted per game this year, but you don’t see them playing right now.
 The Celtics and Warriors were both in the top four, and they’re each one game away from elimination.

 The Wolves and Thunder are the only other remaining playoff teams in the top 10 in attempted threes, but they have other ways to win.
 As Nash pointed out, SGA has had the most efficient midrange season of all time.
 Anthony Edwards and Julius Randle relentlessly attack the basket for Minnesota, even though both are also capable of making it rain from outside.

 LeBron agreed with Nash’s take on the importance of the midrange game, but I don’t see that as contradicting his comments from December.
 Watching two teams mindlessly shooting threes isn’t entertaining to watch, and it’s also not that effective.
-LeBron’s comments reflect that, but his and Nash’s cerebral approach to the game show that when it comes to winning, the midrange game will always have an important place, especially in the playoffs.
+LeBron’s comments reflect that, but his and Nash’s cerebral approach to the game shows that when it comes to winning, the midrange game will always have an important place, especially in the playoffs.